Germany hopes Joe Biden will reset transatlantic relations | DW | 20.01.2021

 But for the Europeans, the top priority is trade — and, above all, the terms of trade, which are now set to come under renewed discussion.
 And much is at stake.
 After all, the US and the EU together make up over 30% of global GDP.

 It is deeds rather than words that are more likely to fill the credibility gap, says Peter Beyer.
-Because if people in Berlin's government quarter are breathing a mighty sigh of relief, then their mood of hope comes mixed with some not inconsiderable expectation.
+That's because if people in Berlin's government quarter are breathing a mighty sigh of relief, then their mood of hope comes mixed with some not inconsiderable expectation.

-"The Europeans would," Beyer councils, "be well-advised to prioritize a raft of key economic issues and send clear messages to the American side.
-Such as: "the punitive tariffs must go!"
-That is above all a reference to American import tariffs on aluminum and steel, which have in recent years had a painful impact on Germany and Europe.
-This is no time for the faint-hearted, Beyer continues: "What's needed is a comprehensive transatlantic free trade pact that will help to shore up prosperity on both sides."
+"The Europeans would," Beyer says, "be well-advised to prioritize a raft of key economic issues and send clear messages to the American side.
+Such as: "The punitive tariffs must go!"
+That is a reference to American import tariffs on aluminum and steel, which have in recent years had a painful impact on Germany and Europe.
+This is no time for the faint-hearted, Beyer continues, "What's needed is a comprehensive transatlantic free trade pact that will help to shore up prosperity on both sides."

 Thomas Kleine-Brockhoff is more cautious.
 He, too, believes that a far-reaching German-American trade pact would send out an important signal.
-But the political realities in the USA point in a different direction.
+But the political realities in the US point in a different direction.

 "Joe Biden is under pressure to make no concessions to European demands — especially from his party's left-wing and the trade unions," says Kleine-Brockhoff.
-Instead, they are calling for economic policies that are hardly compatible with free trade: "And there's little point in putting a man under pressure in areas when he has nothing to offer."
+Instead, they are calling for economic policies that are hardly compatible with free trade.
+"And there's little point in putting a man under pressure in areas when he has nothing to offer," he adds.

 In years to come, smaller bodies and alliances could well become an alternative in efforts to find common trade standards.
-One example: the Joint Trade and Technology Council, proposed late last year by the EU.
+One example is the Joint Trade and Technology Council, proposed late last year by the EU.

 There are other problems that are not going to go away under Joe Biden.
 Top of the pile: the bitter and long-running dispute over the Nord Stream 2 pipeline that is designed to transport natural gas across the Baltic Sea from Russia to Germany.
 The US Congress only recently took cross-party action to impose new extraterritorial sanctions against the completion of the pipeline.